 We all experience times when it feels like we’re going through the motions of life alone rather than really living and connecting.
 Sometimes life knocks us down with unexpected changes or losses and we need the support of loving others to get through, but just can’t figure out how to feel less stressed and alone.

 - Relationship Concerns

 - LGBTQIA Identity

 HeartLink Counseling can help you rekindle hope and connection in your life.
-With an emphasis on compassion and non-judgment, Amanda utilizes mindfulness, behavioral, and experiential strategies toward helping her clients live more fully present in each moment and take life-enhancing actions in their approach to self and relationships.
+With an emphasis on compassion and non-judgment, we utilize mindfulness, behavioral, and experiential strategies toward helping our clients live more fully present in each moment and take life-enhancing actions in their approach to self and relationships.

-Amanda believes we each have the ability to create a life worth living and offers her guidance in the pursuit of creating a more meaningful life.
-Her warm approach combined with specific coping strategies make her an excellent guide in tapping your inner wisdom to generate courage, compassion, and connection.
+We believe we each have the ability to create a life worth living and offer guidance in the pursuit of creating a more meaningful life.
+Our warm approach combined with specific coping and self-compassion strategies make us excellent guides in tapping your inner wisdom to generate peace, presence, joy, and connection.

 The wound is the place where the light enters you. ~Rumi

 According to teacher and author Bodhipaksa, “Mindfulness is the gentle effort to be continuously present with experience.”
 Simply put, mindfulness is the experience of being fully present to the present moment.
 Mindfulness is about awareness and participation in life rather than ruminating about the past or worrying about the future.
 And it can generate powerful effects in terms of joy, gratitude, and peace.